ryami333/ts-jest-solution-repro/README.md

 # Reproduction

-When typechecking with `yarn tsc -b` there are no errors, but when testing with `yarn jest` you'll come across TS compilation errors, which indicate that the "resolveJsonModule" and "esModuleInterop" compilerOptions as defined in `src/tsconfig.example.json` are not being observed.
+When typechecking with `npm run typecheck` there are no errors, but when testing with `npm run test` you'll come across TS compilation errors, which indicate that the "resolveJsonModule" and "esModuleInterop" compilerOptions as defined in `src/tsconfig.example.json` are not being observed.